Editor’s note: This post was originally published on 3/26/19 and has been updated for accuracy and comprehension.

 How to do it:

 Craft a variety of messages, such as newsletters, holiday greetings, thank you notes, or requests for referrals, an online review or a testimonial to meet this goal.

-What you should do: Look for commonalities.
+2. Look for commonalities.

 Technologies exist that let you segment your book of business into people who hold X policy but don’t hold Y policy, or people who do have children and people who don’t.

 By identifying select groups of customers, you can personalize and tailor your messaging to speak directly to these needs.

 Work your way through your contact list using technologies that let you easily segment by need.

 Be careful not to segment based on your services or products.
 It should really be all about the client.
 Try categories like retired/not retired; married/single, etc.

 Your business should be ready to respond to customers at various points in the customer lifecycle.